Course Title: Foundations of Social Research

 Objectives/Learning Outcomes/Capability Development

-- Analyse the ways in which social research informs professional practice and public policy in your chosen profession
+- Analyse the ways in which research informs scholarship and practice in your discipline, and shapes policy in your professional field

 Overview of Learning Activities

 Learning activities will include interactive workshop activities focusing on group-based discussion and problem solving tasks.
-Course learning materials will be made available in a range of formats, which may include lectures, guest speakers and online media.
-In workshops you will also develop academic skills including analytical reading and academic writing.
+Course learning materials will be made available in a range of formats, which will include lecture videos, set course readings and online media.
+In workshops you will also develop academic skills including critical reading and writing.
+Delivery may be face to face, online or a mix of both.

 Overview of Learning Resources